KRFOSS/kali-docs/installation/_index.md

 #### Live

-Image to run Kali Linux without installing it and is perfect for running off a USB stick.
+Image to run Kali Linux without installing it and it is perfect for running off a USB stick.
-Although you are able to install Kali from this image, we do not recommend it as that will require a network connection and slow down the installation as all packages have to be downloaded.
+You are able to install Kali Linux in its default configuration from this image but you will not be able to choose between desktop environments or to specify additional packages to install.

+&nbsp;&nbsp;

 &nbsp;&nbsp;